Steven Kwan Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Astros pitching staff paces MLB.
+- The Astros pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Astros have a 3.27 team ERA that ranks first among all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.31).

-- Astros pitchers combine to rank 13th in baseball in home runs allowed (66 total, 1.0 per game).
+- The Astros rank 13th in baseball in home runs allowed (67 total, one per game).

-- His last appearance came on Saturday against the Los Angeles Angels, when the righty threw six innings, surrendering one earned run while allowing six hits.
+- His most recent time out was on Sunday against the Los Angeles Angels, when the righty went seven innings, surrendering one earned run while giving up three hits.

+- The 28-year-old has put up an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.